vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 ![img]({{page.img_dir}}/report-testing.png)
 _A stock photo.
 Not indicative of the actual report used for testing_

-Me along with my product manager spoke to potential customers (Sales Managers) about the value of a summative performance report for their team members.
+Our product manager spoke to potential customers (Sales Managers) about the value of a summative performance report for their team members.
 We received inputs on the metrics they expected to see in the report.

 Armed with this knowledge, we proceeded for development of the solution.